 In Astrology, Rahu and Ketu show how our I-consciousness blocks out the light of the Divine within ourselves.
 This is clearly seen when the Moon (Jiva) crosses over the Sun (Atman) and swallows its light.

 You’ll find a lot of mixed information on the nodes.
 Many Astrologers try to assign concrete attributes to Rahu and Ketu, the same way they define an embodied planet.
 Trying to define the nodes in this way leads to confusion and controversy.
 Just like the Lagna doesn’t have a sign of exaltation or rules any sign, neither do the nodes.

-This information is based on classic texts from Jaimini and Brihat Para Hora Shastra.
-Also the creation story of Rahu and Ketu and deeper study of the meaning of their Sanskrit names.
+The following information is based on Jaimini and Brihat Para Hora Shastra.
+Also the creation story of Rahu and Ketu and the meaning of their Sanskrit names.
 The best lessons on the nodes I have found is by Vedic Astrologer, Ernst Wilhelm and his Mastering Rahu and Ketu course.

 What are Rahu and Ketu?